randallspicher/weather.noaa/README.md

 Note, there are separate forcasts for daytime an nighttime

  - Day%i.isDaytime
- - Day%i.Title
-Note, because weather.gov provieds a sperate Day and Night forecast, only These will both return the same temperature, use "isDaytime" to determine which to show
+ - Day%i.Title  # Note, because weather.gov provieds a sperate Day and Night forecast, these will both return the same temperature, use "isDaytime" to determine which to show
  - Day%i.HighTemp
  - Day%i.LowTemp
  - Day%i.Outlook